aloksatabdi/data-analytics-projects/README.md

 Adventure Works

-its ana analysis of a cycle compny
+its a analysis of a cycle company which sells cycle , parts, etc